-Jim was recognized as one of 50 executives in the Denver Business Journal’s 2019 Who’s Who in Energy.
+Jim was recognized as one of the top CEOs for the 2020 Titan 100 and one of the top 50 executives in the Denver Business Journal’s 2019 Who’s Who in Energy.
 He has spoken at numerous industry events including LDC Gas Forums, the BENTEK Natural Gas Conference, TPH’s Hotter ‘N Hell Energy Conference and the Energy Information Administration National Convention.
 He has also been quoted for his energy industry expertise in several publications such as Natural Gas Intelligence, Platts, The Denver Post and Hart Energy and has authored articles on the energy financial market in publications Oil&Gas Journal, Oil&Gas Financial Journal and Seeking Alpha.
 Jim also currently serves on the Board of Directors at Navarik Corp.

 Justin is the Co-Founder and Chief Strategy Officer of East Daley Capital.
 With a passion for strategy and deep expertise in oil and gas market supply and demand, Justin co-founded East Daley Capital to creatively transform data and information into market moving knowledge and wisdom to drive client success.
 In his role as CSO, Justin oversees the strategy for developing products and analysis that drive transparency in energy capital and commodity markets.
 He is the creator of Dirty Little Secrets, an industry game-changing annual report which breaks down companies by asset and provides market insights and due diligence across the entire energy market ecosystem.
 Prior to co-founding East Daley Capital, Justin spent over 15 years in data analysis, energy information and consulting across the energy sector.
 He led the natural gas analytics team for Platts Analytics and was a senior member of the leadership team for Bentek Energy, which was acquired by Platts in 2011.
 During his time with Platts/Bentek, he helped execute numerous transformational market studies and led the development of hundreds of customized analyses regarding asset acquisitions, strategic planning, development projects and other market events in the oil, gas and natural gas liquids’ sectors.